daos-stack/daos/doc/environ.md

 default.
 This can be modified by setting this environment variable ("D_LOG_FILE=/tmp/daos_server").

+### `D_LOG_SIZE`

+DAOS debug logs (both server and client) have a 1GB file size limit by default.
+When this limit is reached, current log file is closed and renamed with a .old suffix, and a new one is opened.
+This mechanism will repeat each time limit will be reached, meaning that available saved log records could be found in both ${D_LOG_FILE}[.old] files.
+This can be modified by setting this environment variable ("D_LOG_SIZE=536870912").

 ### `DD_SUBSYS`

 Used to specify which subsystems to enable.
 DD_SUBSYS can be set to individual